com-480-data-visualization/betterlife/README.md

 ![Histogram of Median net wealth by country](net_wealth.png)

-As expected Luxemburg is on the first place by far.
+As expected Luxembourg is on the first place by far.
 Interestingly, Denmark and Latvia are on the last places even behind Chile.

-If we compare this to the mean score of the highest quintile of life satisfaction we can see that for the 3 countries meantioned before median net wealth does not correlate with top quintile life satisfaction.
+If we compare this to the mean score of the highest quintile of life satisfaction we can see that for the 3 countries mentioned before median net wealth does not correlate with top quintile life satisfaction.

 ![Histogram of Top life satisfaction scores quintile by country](top_life_satisf.png)